Forever After All: Composition

 "Forever After All" is a "tender", "romantic" midtempo country love song.
-It sees Combs harmonizing about his wife's unique attributes, and how, unlike material things, their love "last forever after all".
+It sees Combs harmonizing about his wife's unique attributes, and how, unlike material things, their love will "last forever after all".
 The ballad reflects on how love is everlasting, even through death.

 Live performances

 On the day of the song's release, Combs, accompanied with a full band, performed it on Facebook Live along with the rest of the songs on the deluxe album.
 The performance benefited the MusiCares foundation.

 Commercial performance

 "Forever After All" set the record for the biggest first day streams for a country song on Apple Music, reaching number one on the platform's global chart.
 It also earned the most first day streams for a country song by a solo artist on Spotify.
 The song debuted at number one on the Hot Country Songs chart and number two on the Billboard Hot 100 chart.

 "Forever After All" reached number one on the Billboard Country Airplay chart dated June 5, 2021, making Combs the second artist to score six number one singles from a single album, and tying Luke Bryan for the most from an album.